ron17ro/RecommenderApp/readme.md

 Purpose of the Weather Recommendation App
 --------------
-The purpose of this app is to provide the user with a list of recommended activities based on the current at their location.
+The purpose of this app is to provide the user with a list of recommended activities based on the current weather at their location.
 The user's location is determined by their IP browser.
 The app offers a list of activities within a 700-meter radius from the user's location.
 The app also offers the possibility for the user to choose from a range of categories and display the relevant categories within the radius (regardless of the weather).